My soul clings to you;

-For almost 50 years, the Williamsburg Conference has provided a unique opportunity for praise and fellowship.
+For about 50 years, the Williamsburg Conference has provided a unique opportunity for praise and fellowship.
 Attendees explore inspirational topics in exhortations during the mornings and small group sessions during the afternoons.
 The small group sessions promote discussion in an effort to encourage everyone, young and old, to share their lives and build inter-generational friendships.
 The sessions focus on the topics from the morning’s exhortations.
 Group discussions will be built on scriptural foundations.

 Colton and Emily Walker

 Please read the MAKE THE MOST page.

 Morning sessions are devoted to building an understanding of the chosen theme through numerous sets of scriptural readings, exhortations, and hymns.
 Periods of quiet meditation throughout the morning allow us to focus on the personal implications of what we have considered and on our individual relationships with God.

 The afternoons are devoted to smaller group sessions that again center on the theme.
 The goal is to discuss how we can apply the thoughts developed in the morning sessions to our own service.
 Group selection is random, so there is no age segregation and many people meet for the first time.
 This is all intentional.
 Participants find that they are able to speak from the heart.
 For this reason many consider the afternoons extremely beneficial and the heart of the Conference.